Develop an audio-enabled chat app

 -

-In the code editor for your app code, find the code you added previously under the comment Get a response to audio input.
-Then modify the code as follows to select a different audio file:
+In the code editor for your app code, find the code you added previously under the comment Encode the audio file.
+Then modify the file path url as follows to use a different audio file for the request (leaving the existing code after the file path):

 -